bonsai-rx/docs/articles/documentation-style-guide.md

 ### Standard formatting for operators and operator properties

-When referring to operators (also known as nodes in Bonsai), place them inside a pair of backticks  (`` `Operator_name` ``).
-Link the name to the relevant documentation in the code base, using the [markdown syntax for xref in docfx](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html).
+When referring to operators (also known as nodes in Bonsai), use [reference style links](https://www.markdownguide.org/basic-syntax/#reference-style-links) in combination with a [xref](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html).

 For example, the `DigitalOutput` node is part of the `Bonsai.Arduino` namespace/package.
-To create a reference to this node you need to specify the fully qualified name of the operator, including its namespace, like so: `xref:Bonsai.Arduino.DigitalOutput`.
+To create a reference link to this node, you need to specify a reference name along with an `xref` containing the fully qualified name of the operator, including its namespace, like so: ```[`DigitalOutput`]: xref:Bonsai.Arduino.DigitalOutput```.
+The reference style links can be included anywhere in the article.
+Wherever you would reference the operator, simply use the reference name, by enclosing the operator name in a pair of backticks and square brackets, like this: ``[`DigitalOutput`]``.

 To find out the fully qualified name for any node, right-click on the operator of interest in Bonsai and select the option "Go to Definition" or hit `F12`.

 When referring to operator properties, simply place the operator property name inside a pair of backticks (`` `Operator_property_name` ``).